Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Quote,Al-I'tisam (al-Shatibi),"Whoever introduces an innovation into Islam and considers it good has claimed that Muhammad ﷺ betrayed the message.
 For Allah said, 'Today I have perfected your faith for you.'
 So whatever was not religion on that day is not religion today."]

-Whoever introduces a new act of worship and considers it a good thing is saying, in effect, that the Prophet ﷺ withheld something from us.
-That is an accusation against him that no sincere Muslim can make.
+Whoever introduces a new act of worship and calls it good is saying, in effect, that the Prophet ﷺ withheld something from us.
+That is an accusation no sincere Muslim can make.

 Sixth: How this applies to you, right now, in this place.

-Brothers, let me bring this home.
-In this environment, you will encounter men who claim Islam but who teach things that do not trace back to the Prophet ﷺ.
-Some will invent rituals and call them paths to Allah.
-Some will take a verse of Quran and twist it to mean the opposite of what Allah said.
-Some will build their whole teaching on one hadith they cannot even trace back to a source.
+Brothers, in this environment you will encounter men who claim Islam but teach things that do not trace back to the Prophet ﷺ.
+Some invent rituals and call them paths to Allah.
+Some twist a verse to mean the opposite of what Allah said.
+Some build a whole teaching on one hadith they cannot trace to a source.

-Your protection from all of it is one thing: knowledge.
-Does this teaching come from the Quran and the authentic Sunnah of the Prophet ﷺ, as understood by the companions he trained?
+Your protection is one thing: knowledge.
+Does this teaching come from the Quran and the authentic Sunnah, as the companions understood it?
 If yes — it is from the religion.
 If no — it is not.
-And the only way you can tell the difference is by learning the religion itself.
+The only way to tell is by learning.
 If you do not know, ask.
-Find a brother who knows more than you.
-Find a reliable book.
-Find a chaplain you trust.
-Do not stay in ignorance — because in this environment, the wrong voice will reach you if the right one does not.
+Find a brother who knows, a reliable book, a chaplain you trust.
+In this environment, the wrong voice reaches you if the right one does not.

 Seventh: Inner compass, outer path — one religion.

 These are not two religions.
-They are one religion, checking itself from both sides.
-Your heart tells you to stop; the Sunnah confirms it.
-The Sunnah tells you to act; your heart finds peace in the action.
+One religion, checking itself from both sides.
+Heart says stop; Sunnah confirms it.
+Sunnah says act; heart finds peace.
 When they align, you are on the Straight Path.
-When they clash, one of them is broken — either your heart has been corrupted and needs healing, or what you thought was the Sunnah is not the Sunnah at all.
+When they clash, one of them is broken — either the heart has been corrupted, or what you thought was the Sunnah is not.

-And both compasses require the same thing to work: knowledge.
-The heart has to be taught before it can guide.
-The Sunnah has to be studied before it can be followed.
-A man with neither has no compass at all — he has only his desires.
-A man with both has what the Prophet ﷺ promised us:
+Both compasses require knowledge.
+The heart must be taught before it can guide.
+The Sunnah must be studied before it can be followed.
+A man with neither has only his desires.
+A man with both has what the Prophet ﷺ promised:

 [Quran,1:6,"Guide us along the Straight Path."]

-We ask for this in every rak'ah.
-Ask it with full attention.
-The Straight Path is not an idea.
-It is a real road.
+We ask this in every rak'ah.
+The Straight Path is a real road.
 The Prophet ﷺ walked it.
 The companions walked it.
-It is available to you, right now, in your cell.
+It is available to you right now in your cell.
 Inner compass.
 Outer path.
-Knowledge to keep them calibrated.
-Good character with every man you meet.
+Knowledge.
+Good character.
 This is the religion.

 O Allah, give us hearts that recognize the truth and souls that settle into it.